 Coordinate with your family's emergency plans.
 Know the designated meeting spot, the out-of-town contact person, and how your mobility supports overall safety.

 Preparedness isn't just about handling disasters—it also shapes long-term outcomes.
 Having a license expands access to jobs, internships, and education opportunities that support career growth.
-Research shows that a driver's license enhances career mobility, especially for young adults building independence.
+Research shows that a driver's license enhances career mobilityThe Missing Link In Career Mobility A License Driving Research, especially for young adults building independence.

 Emergencies are unpredictable.
 Infrastructure isn't always reliable.
 Having the ability to drive provides flexibility, independence, and safety.
 It's a modern approach to preparedness that matches Gen Z's mobility-first mindset.